 A medical alert device is a lightweight, wearable mobile device that lets the user call emergency services if they fall or have some other type of medical emergency.

 Life Alert emergency response system offers a home unit that works via a base station and a pendant that the senior wears around their neck.
 There is also a mobile system that works via a wristband option – a life alert bracelet.

 In addition, the company offers a separate, waterproof HELP button for use in the shower or bathtub.
 This comes as part of a higher-priced monthly package.

 Talking to their customer service can be time-consuming and somewhat high pressure.
-So, since they don’t publish their prices online, we did the calling for you to ensure that you have the most updated information, as of 2021.
+So, since they don’t publish their prices online, we did the calling for you to ensure that you have the most updated information.

 There are separate charges for different components, depending on the type of system your loved one wants and whether they’ll need additional features like a HELP button or GPS capability.